HAMNET-Access-Protocol/manual.hnap.de/docs/advanced_config.md

 ### Frequency offset calibration

-The default pluto TCXO has a bad accuracy and might need some initial calibration.
+The default Pluto TCXO has a bad accuracy and might need some initial calibration.
 The client and the client calib tool perform an initial cfo estimation and retune the transceiver to the correct carrier frequency.